 Even if the whole website is deleted from the server it can easily be restored as long as the relevant files have been backed up to a local hard drive.
 Admin / Backup can be used or they can be downloaded via FTP (or cPanel File Manager).

 The website and all its content can just as easily be moved from one folder to another, or installed on a different server altogether.
+There is no database to bother with, just files.
 The files to back up are:

 - All the files in the /pages/ folder.

 - All the correspondingly-named .php files in the root folder.

 - All the files in the /comments/ folder.